aliemrenebiler/Shuttlefly_Effect_Game/README.md

 The project was started as Yildiz Technical University Computer Engineering Midterm Project.
 The basic idea was to create a game that the player can create its own story.

-Started the first version with the collaboration of Kübra Tunç (https://github.com/kubratunc).
+Started the first version with the collaboration of [Kübra Tunç](https://github.com/kubratunc).
 Right now, first version is terminated and second version is a under-development hobby game.

 ## About The Game